PixarAnimationStudios/ruby-jss/lib/jss/webhooks/README.md

   framework makes no attempt to use the event object to create a `JSS::Computer` instance but the handlers written for the event could easily do so if needed.

-  Note: Not all WebHook event objects have matching REST API objects.

 * **event_json:** The JSON content from the POST request, parsed into a Ruby hash with symbolized keys (meaning the JSON key "deviceName" becomes the symbol :deviceName)

-* **raw_json:** A String containing the raw JSON from the POST request. * **handlers:** An Array of custom plugins for working with the event.
-See Event Handlers, below.
+* **raw_json:** A String containing the raw JSON from the POST request.

+* **handlers:** An Array of custom plugins for working with the event.
+See _Event Handlers_, below.

 ### Event Handlers

 A handler is a file containing code to run when a webhook event occurs.
-These file are located in a specified directory, /Library/Application Support/JSSWebHooks by default, and are loaded at runtime.
+These files are located in a specified directory, /Library/Application Support/JSSWebHooks/ by default, and are loaded at runtime.
 It's up to the Casper administrator to create these handlers to perform desired tasks.
-Each class of event can have as many handlers as desired, all will executed when the event's `handle` method is called.
+Each class of event can have as many handlers as desired, all will be executed when the event's `handle` method is called.

 Handler files must begin with the name of the event they handle, e.g.
 ComputerAdded, followed by: nothing, a dot, a dash, or an underscore.
-Case doesn't matter.
+Hander filenames are case-insensitive.

 All of these filenames work as handlers for ComputerAdded events: